Dirac operators on foliations: the Lichnerowicz inequality: Introduction

 We would like to mention that the idea of constructing sub-Dirac operators has also been used in \cite{LMZ01} to prove a generalization of the Atiyah-Hirzebruch vanishing theorem for circle actions \cite{AH} to the case of foliations.

 This paper is organized as follows.
 In Section 1, we discuss the case of almost isometric foliations and carry out the local computation.
-We also introduce the sub-Dirac operator in this case and prove Theorem \ref{t0.1} in the case where the underlying foliation is compact.
-In Section 2, we work on noncompact Connes fibrations and carry out the proofs of Theorems \ref{t0.2}, \ref{t0.1} and \ref{t0.8}.
+We also introduce the sub-Dirac operator in this section.
+In Section 2, we work on noncompact Connes fibrations and carry out the proof of Theorem \ref{t0.2}.
+There is also an Appendix \ref{sA} where we include a caculation of the adiabatic limit behaviour of the scalar curvature on a foliation.

 $\ $

 {\bf Acknowledgements} The author is indebted to Kefeng LIU for sharing his ideas in the joint work \cite{LZ01} and for many related discussions.
 The author is also grateful to Huitao FENG, Xiaonan MA and Yong WANG for many helpful suggestions.
 We would also like to thank the referees of this paper for many helpful suggestions.
 This work was partially supported by MOEC and NNSFC.